 During our image processing we have developed techniques to eliminate or lessen background interference.
 This helps by removing contaminates such as soil and shadows to produce a better quality image.

 After we have processed and delivered your imagery, our staff will help you by pinpointing issues that may be detected in your images.
 We have a team of imagery specialists and agronomists to evaluate what might be happening in your fields.
 They have the experience to identify any issues that stand out: they will mark locations of interest, and provide an explanation.
 If further ground truthing is required, we will send our agronomists in the field to try and identify the issue and come up with a remedy.
 You can always call or email our specialists anytime to answer your questions.
 At the end of the year we can also provide a return on investment (ROI), to show you that we are a valuable asset.

-We charge per image per acre.
-They can choose how many of each image product they would like in a season, at the interval that works best for your decision-making needs.
+We charge per acre.
+You choose how many of each image product is needed for a season, at the interval that works best for your decision-making needs.